-In addition, before ordination, all candidates will have taken the MSM (Mission Shaped Ministry course (reflecting the need for a cohort of priests well-versed in the need for a blended economy of ways of being church in our present era).
+Before ordination, all candidates will have taken the Mission Shaped Ministry (MSM) course (reflecting the need for a cohort of priests well-versed in the need for a blended economy of ways of being church in our present era).
 Candidates will also have taken modules in scripture, pastoral care, preaching and leading worship before ordination.

 This course is intentionally non-academic, while fostering deep theological formation.
 There is no requirement to write essays, or read theological books, though candidates may wish to do so and then will be supported and encouraged.
 There is no academic assessment, and candidates are asked to complete a short self-assessment of their learning after each module.
-Formation is seen as organic and person-focussed as each candidate grows in Christ-likeness.
-The movement towards ordination is viewed through that lens, and not through completing class assignments, giving teaching input "just in time" rather than "just in case"
+Formation is seen as organic and person-focused as each candidate grows in Christ-likeness.

-Formation after Ordination
+Formation after ordination